Parvv04/Etch-a-Sketch/README.md

 - 🎨 Hover over squares to color them like a sketchpad
 - 🌈 Color picker to choose your drawing color
 - 🔁 New Grid button to change the grid size (up to 100x100)
-- 💥 Clear All button to reset the grid
-- 🎉 Funky fonts and a colorful background for a fun visual experience

 ## 🚀 How It Works